Wooli

 The village is well regarded among anglers, kayakers, and holidaymakers seeking an unspoiled coastal retreat, with ocean beaches, the sheltered Wooli Wooli River, and abundant marine life on its doorstep.
 Historically, the local economy revolved around fishing, lobster trapping, and oyster farming, and these traditions continue to define the community's identity.
 Residents rely on Grafton, roughly 50 kilometres to the south-west by road, for major services including medical care, secondary education, and broader retail, making Wooli a genuinely remote but deeply rewarding place to call home.

-Wooli falls under postcode 2462 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Clarence electorate.
+Wooli falls under postcode 2462 and is governed by the Clarence Valley Council (Local Government Area).
+For federal elections, residents vote in the electorate of Page, while state elections fall under the Clarence electorate.

 ๐Ÿ“ Location